teepee

 A Photo Documentary by James Cook

-See the photographs and their stories.
+See the images and their stories.

 "I don't pretend to know everything about the many Native American cultures and customs.
-Trying to represent or speak for another culture is hazerdous at best.
+Trying to represent or speak for another culture is hazardous at best.
 I'll never truly understand most of it, but I'm interested and I'm learning.
 In spite of my ambitions, the images can't help but reflect my perceptions.
 I'll always be an outsider, but hopefully respectful and respected" - James Cook

 All images in this series are protected by copyright and may not be used or reproduced without express written permission from James Cook.
 Some are offered for purchase as art prints; always with the established permission of the subject.
 All are available for licensed usage for historic, educational or editorial purposes.